security-assignments/security-assignments.github.io/_labs/lab_physical_security_scavenger_hunt.md

 `C:\Windows\system32\config\system`

-Since these files are protected by the operating system, [boot from a Live CD/USB Linux distribution, such as Kali](https://docs.kali.org/downloading/kali-linux-live-usb-install).
+Since these files are protected by the operating system, create a Kali bootable USB drive (via [Windows](https://www.kali.org/docs/usb/live-usb-install-with-windows/), [OS X](https://www.kali.org/docs/usb/live-usb-install-with-mac/)).
 From within Kali, copy the SAM and system files to a USB stick.

 Password hashes can be dumped from the SAM file using a number of tools.
 For this lab, use Cain.